ChilliCream/graphql-platform/website/src/blog/2019-08-14-hot-chocolate-10.0.0/2019-08-14-hot-chocolate-10.0.0.md

 **So why should we want to use `Redis` anyway.**

-The thing with in-memory subscriptions is that they will only work reliable if you have one instance of _Hot Chocolate_.
+The thing with in-memory subscriptions is that they will only work reliable if you have one instance of Hot Chocolate.
 When you have deployed multiple instance of _Hot Chcocolate_ or if you are scaling on demand with a massive amount of subscribers then you want to make sure that your pub/sub system scales and that mutations executed on one server raise an event on another one.

 But there is more, sometimes you want to raise an event without triggering a mutation, maybe there was an event somewhere in your infrastructure that you want to relay as a GraphQL subscription, this can also be done through an external pub/sub system like Redis.